 The current problem in the field of Oncology

-Currently the problems that health practitioners face within the oncology wards mainly have to do with the late detection of cancer which leads to complications of treatment.
-Long-term it can lead to hospital admissions, about 13,9%-21.8% of patients are diagnosed for cancer during emergency admissions (Michael Yule et al., 2017).
+Currently, the problems that health practitioners face within the oncology wards mainly have to do with the late detection of cancer which leads to complications of treatment.
+Long-term it can lead to hospital admissions, about 13,9%-21.8% of patients are diagnosed with cancer during emergency admissions (Michael Yule et al., 2017).

-Since there is a time constraint on diagnosing patients while considering the patient may not have knowledge on cancer treatment or the subject at all.
+Since there is a time constraint on diagnosing patients while considering the patient may not know about cancer treatment or the subject at all.
 The solutions proposed are meant to reduce the time constraint in diagnosing the patient and improve the testing process as we inform the patient about the treatment methods.
 This will improve upon an already existing system within the Oncology wards by bringing in the CDSS.

-By keeping medical practitioners especially nurses to stay informed on current developments in cancer research, a CDSS will help bring a better understanding to all possible cancer symptoms.
+By keeping medical practitioners especially nurses, informed on current developments in cancer research, a CDSS will help bring a better understanding of all possible cancer symptoms.
 It also helps deal with the possibility of patient errors in terms of providing the symptoms that they have noticed themselves.
-A misinterpretation of symptoms, improperly conducted tests and failure to offer cancer screenings are some of the most common causes for cancer misdiagnosis (Wilson, 2018).
+A misinterpretation of symptoms, improperly conducted tests and failure to offer cancer screenings are some of the most common causes of cancer misdiagnosis (Wilson, 2018).

+5.2 Decision-making criteria?

-Example solutions to the problem of late or misdiagnoses of cancer in patients: (These will all make use of the CDSS system)
+5.3 Example solutions to the problem of late or misdiagnoses of cancer in patients: (These will all make use of the CDSS system)